This page contains unmarked spoilers. You Have Been Warned!

 - Casual Danger Dialogue: Obi-Wan and Anakin are pretty fond of ribbing each other in the heat of battle.
 The most notable instance is while chasing Zam Wessel, where each criticizes the other's tactics while jumping hundreds of feet from spacecraft to spacecraft.

 - Chained to a Rock: Anakin, Padmé, and Obi-Wan are chained to pillars in the Geonosian arena, with three monsters coming to devour them.

 - The City Narrows: The lower levels of Coruscant's giant city towers which are in permanent darkness due to the shadows of the impossibly tall buildings.

 - Clone Army: Boba/Jango/Everyone Fett.
-Indeed, the Clones and by extension the early Stormtroopers are all clones of Jango Fett.
+Indeed, the clone troopers and by extension the early Stormtroopers are all clones of Jango Fett.
 They are genetically engineered for obedience and age at twice the normal rate, except for Boba.